unixorn/ha-mqtt-discoverable-cli/README.md

 ### Native install

 `pip install ha-mqtt-discoverable-cli` will install the cli tools.
-If you prefer to keep your system python clear of extra modules,
+If you prefer to keep your system python clear of extra modules, use the `unixorn/ha-mqtt-discoverable-cli` docker image.

 ### Docker